 “Search for your purpose in life as though your life depends on it, because it does.”

 My main purpose in life is to glorify God in whatever I do.
-In my life, in my marriage, in my family, in my goals, in my dreams, in my house chores, in my job, in my writing, in my talents.
+In my life, in my family, in my goals, in my dreams, in my house chores, in my job, in my writing, in my talents.
 But it is not easy.

 I get sidetracked, I get distracted, I still listen to songs and watch movies/series that isn’t align with my purpose in life.
 I get angry sometimes.
 I lose my cool.
 In short, I’m a work in progress.
 But He is kind and gracious to forgive me of my shortcomings.